 Ages 6 – 8 (best for grades 1 – 3; must be able to read and write)

-$18 per half day program; $15 for Science Factory members.
-Lunch care is available each day from Noon – 1 pm for $3 per day.
-Pre-registration required.
+Lunch supervision is available each day from Noon – 1 pm for $3 per day.

 Download a Registration Form

 Even though your children are on vacation, their inquisitive minds don't have to be.
-These half-day camps offered during winter holiday break allow your 6 – 8 year olds to explore a variety of fun science topics while participating in exciting hands-on activities.
+These half-day camps offered during spring break allow your 6 – 8 year olds to explore a variety of fun science topics while participating in exciting hands-on activities.
 Kids can trick their brains while having fun with optical illusions, experiment with bubbles, take a virtual trip under the ocean, or do all of them!

 Who: Grades 1 - 6

 When: On no-school days from 9 am to 4 pm (Drop-off from 8:45 - 9:00 am)

 Cost: $40 per session; $35 for Science Factory members.
 Morning snack provided.
 Students must bring their lunch.